Club History

-Oxhey Bowls Club is the oldest bowls club in the Watford area.
-It was formed in 1910 for the workers employed by The Oxhey Grange, Watford Heath.
+Oxhey Bowls Club is the oldest bowls club in the Watford Area .
+It as formed in 1910 for the workers employed by The Oxhey Grange, Watford Heath .

 OBC was the forerunner of a number of bowls clubs that started up in the immediate area during the next four years.
 By 1914, there were 12 local bowls clubs which eventually formed the Watford & District Men’s Bowling Association.